 Mr Quickie In Sydney For Doncaster Tilt

-Trainer Phillip Stokes rarely has a Sydney runner but is hopeful stable star can cause an upset in the signature Group One Doncaster Mile.
+Trainer Phillip Stokes rarely has a Sydney runner but is hopeful stable star Mr Quickie can cause an upset in the signature Group One Mile.

-Stokes, who has stables in and Victoria, has only had one Sydney Group One runner when Hucklebuck was unplaced in the George four years ago.
+Stokes, who has stables in South Australia and , has only had one Sydney Group One runner when Hucklebuck was unplaced in the George four years ago.

-Last year's Group One winner, Mr Quickie has been sent north for Saturday's Doncaster at Randwick, with Stokes to watch the race from Victoria with restrictions in place on interstate movements during the coronavirus .
+Last year’s Group One Queensland Derby winner, Mr Quickie has been sent north for Saturday’s Doncaster at Randwick, with Stokes to watch the race from Victoria with restrictions in place on interstate movements during the pandemic.

-“He has arrived up at ,” Stokes said.
+“He has arrived up at Farm,” Stokes said.

 “We sent him to to look after.